PBrockmann/C-CASCADES_notebooks/README.md

 # C-CASCADES_notebooks

-* What you can do from a nootebook:
+* What you can do from a notebook:
   * WhereDoYouComeFrom.ipynb
 * Use ferret from a notebook:
   * ferretBasics.ipynb